-5.5.1 Dummy nodes in the DFG

-The first acceleration strategy is to introduce dummy nodes in the DFG during the preprocessing step.
-These dummy nodes are only used for routing, which means they can be mapped to noncomputation nodes in the MRRG, e.g., register file nodes.
+5.5.1.
+Dummy nodes in the DFG.
+We introduce dummy nodes in the DFG during the preprocessing step.
+These dummy nodes are only used for routing, which means they can be mapped to non-computation nodes in the MRRG, e.g., register file nodes.
 Basically, the idea is based on the observation that expanding the tree mapping $\phi(v)$ for any node v is quite expensive.
 This is because $\phi(v)$ is expanded only after all attempts to map subsequent nodes have failed.
-Also the expansion is carried out incrementally, i.e., $\phi(v)$ is expanded by only one node at a time.
-While this ensures good scheduling quality, the compilation time can potentially increase.
+Also the expansion is carried out incrementally, i.e., $\phi(v)$ is expanded one node at a time.
 The goal of introducing dummy nodes is to avoid the expansions as much as possible without affecting the quality of the solution.

-Motivating example Figure 9 shows an example of how dummy nodes can avoid expansion of node mapping.
-Suppose we are trying to map the DFG shown in Figure 9(a) to a $2\times 2$ CGRA.
-The mapping order is $1\to 2\to 3\to 4$ .
-The first three nodes 1, 2, and 3 can be mapped successfully in the first attempt.
-However, when we try to map node 4, the mapping attempt fails ( $\Gamma$ is empty in this case) and we have to expand $\phi(1)$ twice in order to find the final feasible mapping for node 4.
-The final schedule and route graph is shown in Figure 9(b) with the expansion nodes for $\phi(1)$ denoted as E1.
-The detailed search process is also listed in Figure 9(c).
+Figure 12 shows an example of how dummy nodes can avoid expansion of node mapping.
+We want to map the DFG in Figure 12(a) to 2×2 CGRA.
+The mapping order is $1 \rightarrow 2 \rightarrow 3 \rightarrow 4$.
+The first three nodes 1, 2, and 3 can be mapped successfully.
+However, when we try to map node 4, the mapping attempt fails (Γ is empty) and we have to expand $\phi(1)$ twice in order to find the final feasible mapping for node 4.
+The final schedule and route graph is shown in Figure 12(b) with the expansion nodes for $\phi(1)$ denoted as E1.
+The detailed search process is also listed in Figure 12(c).

-To avoid the mapping failures and expansions, we can add two dummy nodes P1 and P2, as shown in Figure 9(d).
-Suppose the mapping order for the new DFG is $1 \rightarrow 2 \rightarrow 3 \rightarrow P1 \rightarrow P2 \rightarrow 4$ .
-After mapping the three nodes 1, 2 and 3, we will continue to map P1 and P2 without any failure and expansion.
+To avoid the mapping failures and expansions, we can add two dummy nodes P1 and P2, as shown in Figure 12(d).
+Suppose the mapping order for the new DFG is $1 \rightarrow 2 \rightarrow 3 \rightarrow P1 \rightarrow P2 \rightarrow 4$.
+After mapping the three nodes 1, 2 and 3, we will continue to map P1 and P2 without any failure.
 Finally, node 4 will be mapped successfully at the first attempt.
-The final schedule and route graph is shown in Figure 9(e) and the detailed mapping process is listed in Figure 9(f).
+The final schedule and route graph is shown in Figure 12(e) and the detailed mapping process is listed in Figure 12(f).